arosbio/cpsign_predict_services/README.md

 In case the setup fails, the web server will still be running but all calls to the REST endpoints should return a HTTP 503 error code.

 ### Docker build
-If you wish to deploy your services using Docker you can look at our multi-stage [Dockerfile](Dockerfile) which builds all three server types.
-If you simply wish to include the drawing GUI you only need to remove the `-P thin` in the maven build line in the `war-builder` step.
-Note that the base jetty image can be replaced with the `alpine` version in order to make the container slimmer, but as it is not supported by all platforms we have opted for the default jetty image for version 11.0.18 for our base docker images - but you might be able to slim down your services by testing out the alpine version.
+If you wish to deploy your services using Docker you can look at our multi-stage [Dockerfile](Dockerfile) which builds all three server types and can be used for both building the `thin` (default) or `full` server version.
+Switching between these are achieved by passing the argument `--build-arg SERVICE_TYPE=full` for e.g. using the `full` profile instead.
+Note that the base jetty image can be replaced with the `alpine` version in order to make the container slimmer, but as it do not work for all platforms we have opted for the default jetty image for version 11.0.18 for our base docker images - but you might be able to slim down your services by testing out the alpine version.

 ## Swagger UI
 The prediction services are documented by an OpenAPI definition, which is located at `<server-url>:<optional-port>/api/openapi.json` once the REST service is up and running.
 This is however rater hard for a human to read, why we recommend to use the [Swagger UI](https://swagger.io/docs/open-source-tools/swagger-ui/usage/installation/) for an easier way to view it.
 Users can either download and run the Swagger UI locally or from another web service by pointing to your server-URL, or for convenience we make it possible to add the Swagger UI static files to the WAR files themselves in which case the Swagger UI is accessible within the service from the root URL of the service, e.g. `http://localhost:8080` in case you run it locally using e.g. the `start_test_server.sh` script and use the default settings.